 No, peacemaking isn’t convenient.
 But it is life-changing.

-It was life-changing for Justin and his church.
+It was life-changing for Justin and his church, too.
 They got to think deeply about what it means to love others, even when there are compelling reasons not to.
-And they got to experience the inconvenient worthwhileness of peacemaking.
-So next time, it’ll be a little bit easier.
-Or at least they’ll know the value of it.

 And it was life-changing for me.
 I got to see the phrase “love across enemy lines” manifested in my country by some of you.
-I got to see our message incarnate in the form of fans and shovels.
-In a willingness to drive across country overnight.
-And in a willingness to reach out and ask for help.
+I got to see the message incarnate love in the form of fans and shovels.
+In Justin’s willingness to drive across country overnight.
+And in Charisse’s willingness to reach out and ask for help.

 This is peacemaking.
 It takes time, energy, resources, and deep thinking.
 It requires you to be selfless and make hard choices.

-And these are the times that, as the venerable JK Rowling once wrote, “we must choose between what is right and what is easy.”
+And these are the times that, as JK Rowling once wrote, “we must choose between what is right and what is easy.”

-I hope we’ll all make the good, hard choices this week.
+I hope we’ll all make the good, hard choices.